recurve-methods/flexvalue/README.rst

   flexvalue download-avoided-costs-data-db --year 2020

-To get an example set of flexvalue results, run the following commands in order.
+To get an example set of FLEXvalue results, run the following commands in order.

 .. code-block:: shell